Found almost exclusively in northern Kenya, the Grevy’s zebra remains endangered.

-With our partners - Marwell Wildlife, The Grevy's Zebra Trust and Al Ain Zoo - the Research Department continues to carry out a monitoring programme for this endangered species with key focus on reduction of mortality rates, survival, recruitment rates of foals and range improvement.
+- With our partners – Marwell Wildlife, The Grevy’s Zebra Trust (GZT) and Al Ain Zoo – carry out a monitoring programme for this endangered species, focusing on reducing mortality rates, increasing the chances of juvenile zebra survival, and improving the zebra’s range and environment.